OpenTTD/website/_posts/2019-06-01-monthly-dev-post.md

 The `<group>` part was already explained above.
 The `<suffix>` tells you something about the contents of the file without having to open it inside an editor and can be viewed as a kind of *file type*.
 The `<extension>` part is for the benefit of the C++ compiler and denotes if the file is a source code file that is passed to the compiler (`.cpp`) or a header file (`.h`) that is included in other source code files.
-There's also the hybrid of a header file containing source code (marked `.hpp`), which is has to be this way due to how C++ templates work.
+There's also the hybrid of a header file containing source code (marked `.hpp`) for C++ template implementations, as they have to be included everywhere they are used.

 Let's use the `station` group as an example, as it contains almost all of the common *file types* you can find in the source code.
 * __`station.cpp`__: The most obviously named file, but the one with the least defined contents.